zyfra/ebonite/docs/readme/core.rst

 This module is responsible for model analysis and model persisting.
-If you use plain vanilla ebonite, this is mainly what you are working with.
+If you use vanilla ebonite, this is mainly what you are working with.

 Main model analysis API abstractions are